 Another natural compound shown to improve oral hygiene through its ability to reduce inflammation and control infection is the botanical extract honokiol.
 This active compound is derived from the bark of Magnolia officinalis tree and has been widely researched for its potent anti-cancer, antioxidant, antimicrobial and anti-inflammatory effects, among other benefits.

-Specific nutrients and antioxidants such as vitamins C, E, A, D-3 and Coenzyme Q10 are also helpful to improve dental health, reduce inflammation and infection while boosting immunity.
+Specific nutrients and antioxidants such as vitamins C, E, A, D-3 and Coenzyme Q10 are also helpful to improve dental health and reduce inflammation and infection while boosting immunity.
 Green tea and calendula both help to reduce inflammation and free-radical damage while fighting bacterial infections.
 These supplements can be taken orally, and they are often used in natural mouthwashes as well.
 Look for a mouthwash without fluoride that includes some or all of these natural ingredients.

 The big picture

 The health of your mouth closely correlates with the health of the rest of your body, but conventional dentistry and allopathic medicine seem only recently to have begun relating oral health to overall wellness and longevity.
 However, ongoing research continues to connect poor oral and dental health with a number of chronic conditions, highlighting these direct relationships.
-The good news is that many natural-health solutions that protect and promote oral and dental health also address a number of other critical areas, including heart health, cellular health, immunity and overall vitality.
+The good news is that many natural-health solutions that protect and promote oral and dental health also address several other critical areas, including heart health, cellular health, immunity and overall vitality.
 By being aware of these vital connections and taking the extra steps to maintain good oral hygiene, we can also protect and promote our overall vitality on numerous levels, naturally.
 For more detailed natural health information, visit www.dreliaz.org.